Resources for Learning to Teach with Canvas

 Individual Consultations

-Our foremost recommendation for instructors who will be teaching with Canvas for the first time at UW-Green Bay is to schedule a CATL Consultation to meet with a CATL team member.
+Our foremost recommendation for instructors who will be teaching with Canvas for the first time at UW-Green Bay is to schedule a consultation to meet with a CATL team member.
 During a consultation, you’ll discuss the unique needs of your course, plan the design of online course resources, and learn technical steps and best practices for building an organized and student-friendly Canvas course.
 Our team will help you get started with Canvas on the right foot!
 Consultations can be held virtually (via Zoom or Teams) or in person on the Green Bay campus and typically last 45 to 60 minutes.
 To schedule a consultation, please fill out the short CATL Consultation Request Form.

 Resources for Independent Study